syncfusion-content/blazor-docs/blazor/floating-action-button/positions.md

 documentation: ug
 ---

-# Floating Action Button Positions
+# Floating Action Button positions

 The floating action button can be positioned anywhere on the [Target](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_Target) using the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfFab.html#Syncfusion_Blazor_Buttons_SfFab_Position) property.
 If the `Target` is not defined, then FAB is positioned based on the browser viewport.